dabeaz/curio/README.rst

 connection endpoints.
 To make a connection, each endpoint is tried until one of them succeeds.
-However, serious usability problems arise if this is done as a purely sequential process since bad connection requests might take a considerable time to fail.
+However, serious usability problems arise if this is done as a purely sequential process since bad connection requests might take a long time to fail.
 It's better to try several concurrent connection requests and use the first one that succeeds.